 throat need a dose or two of antibiotics first, which can mean staying home the

 day after diagnosis (or possibly longer).

-Fever with no other symptoms
+Fever with no other

-broken naturally (without fever-reducing medicines).
+fever has broken naturally (without fever-reducing medicines).

 should be dry and crusted over before kids go back to school (usually this takes about

 6 days).
 Other

 infections — like rubella,